 That call may also give you a chance to forge a bond with the owner or to connect more with the brand, Gillman said.

-Although face-to-face interactions may be limited, a phone call can help you understand who you’re buying from and make for a more meaningful shopping experience.
+Although face-to-face interactions may be limited, a phone call can help you understand whom you’re buying from and make for a more meaningful shopping experience.

 Buy from online businesses and sellers

 You might also consider purchasing subscriptions for online zines, digital albums from independent musicians or commission pieces from up-and-coming artists.
-All of this can be done digitally, and it’s a great way to give unique gifts that your loved ones can enjoy all year round.
+It’s a great way to give unique gifts that your loved ones can enjoy year-round.

 Ask for discounts

-The beauty of small businesses is that they may have more flexibility in offering personalized discounts and services than big chains, says James Chong, founder of New York company Top Generator.
+The beauty of small businesses is that they may have more flexibility in offering personalized discounts and services than big chains, said James Chong, founder of New York company Top Generator.

-Chong recommends shopping in-store, and when a sales associate approaches you, broaching the possibility of a discount.
+Chong recommended shopping in-store, and when a sales associate approaches you, broaching the possibility of a discount.

 You can also ask whether they offer discounts for paying cash, or if there’s any room for a price reduction on products with minor scuffs or scratches, Chong said.